Saurav-cmd/Capstone-Project/README.md

 BoozeBuddy is an app that helps users discover new drinks, manage their favorite beverages, and find new booze buddy partners and many more.

 ## Data Source
+The data for this app is sourced from Firebase.
+Firebase provides a real-time NoSQL database, which allows for seamless data synchronization and real-time updates.
+We use Firebase to store user data, drink recipes, and user interactions, ensuring a smooth and responsive experience for our users.

 ## Features
 Favourite Management: Users can save their favourites drink.